By Parables & Plain Words

 In contrast, if we are open before the Lord and His word, we will see that the key to understanding all of these verses is to realize that they are not speaking about eternity.

 Instead, the focus of all these passages is on whether we will be rewarded or disciplined during the 1,000 year reign of Christ on the earth.
 That is the “Millennium,” the “age to come” (Heb.
 6:5), which will be the manifestation of the Kingdom of the Heavens.
-Only after that age will the present heaven and earth be swept away, so that the eternal age, with the new heaven and new earth, may begin (Rev. 20:1-15, 21:1; if this topic is new to you, I would strongly encourage you to read my recent note, “What Is the Kingdom of the Heavens?”)
+Only after that age will the present heaven and earth be swept away, so that the eternal age, with the new heaven and new earth, may begin (Rev. 20:1-15, 21:1; if this topic is new to you, I would strongly encourage you to read my recent note,)

 Once we are clear about all this, we will be able to harmonize the two sides of the truth regarding salvation, and to place these verses in their proper context in the New Testament.